neonrax/3D-PLATFORMER/README.md

-# JUMP-JUMP-JUMP
+# 3D PLATFORMER

-3D Platformer game made with unity
+3D Platformer game with basic platformer mechanics and moving obstacles made with unity

 Thanks to coding in flow